MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitresumeiowithtag.md

 ## -remarks

-TBD - Add resume to this table?
+TBD - Add resume and stop to this table?

 ACX Events are analogous to KS states as described in this table.